wocommunity/wonder/WOAdaptors/ERIMAdaptor/README.txt

 obvious enhancement that will probably be added in.

 * Some features of WORequest and WOResponse may not behave exactly like the HTTP counterpart.
 For instance, there are no normal HTTP headers in the WORequest.
-There are, however, additional IM-specific headers.

-* The buddy name and message appear as both headers AND form values -- use whichever is more convenient.
+* The buddy name and message appear as form values and in the request userInfo dictionary -- use whichever is more convenient.

-* The Conversation object is accessible via the headers if you need direct access (to force expiration, etc).
+* The Conversation object is accessible via the request userInfo dictionary if you need direct access (to force expiration, etc).

 * The implementation is TEMPORARILY single threaded for all conversations.
 This will change soon, I just haven't had time to test it.